The Precautionary Principle and Expert Disagreement

-to appear in Ergo
+to appear in Erkenntnis

 It is often suggested that when opinions differ among individuals in a group, the opinions should be aggregated to form a compromise.
 This paper compares two approaches to aggregating opinions, linear pooling and what I call opinion agglomeration.
 In evaluating both strategies, I propose a pragmatic criterion, No Regrets, entailing that an aggregation strategy should prevent groups from buying and selling bets on events at prices regretted by their members.
 I show that only opinion agglomeration is able to satisfy the demand.
 I then proceed to give normative and empirical arguments in support of the pragmatic criterion for opinion aggregation, and that ultimately favor opinion agglomeration.